joyceelhaddad/joyceelhaddad.github.io/_pages/about.md

 Teaching
 ------
-I teach in [Computer Science Master's program](https://dauphine.psl.eu/en/training/masters-degrees) at Mathematics and Computer Science departement of Université Paris Dauphine-PSL.<br>
+I teach in [Computer Science Master's program](https://dauphine.psl.eu/en/training/masters-degrees) at the Mathematics and Computer Science departement of Université Paris Dauphine-PSL.<br>
 The list of the courses I teach currently is available [here](https://joyceelhaddad.github.io/non-menu-page/) (in French).